jesersu/iosTwitterCloneFirebase/README.md

-# iOS: SWIFTUI integration with Firebase, MapKit adn Alamofire
+# iOS: SWIFTUI integration with Firebase, MapKit and Alamofire

 I created a demo for new integration with Firebase, using MVVM arquitecture